THE DHARMA FLOWER SUTRA SEEN THROUGH

 for another twenty kalpas.

-There and then the World Honoured One said to the assembly of monks (biku, bikshu, shrâmanera): I will now tell you that this Kasennen in ages to come after reverently having made offerings to eighty thousand myriads of Buddhas venerating and paying homage to them, after all these Buddhas will have entered into the extinction of nirvana, he will build a stupa dedicated to each Buddha which will be of an equal height and width of a thousand yojanas and each covering an area of five thousand yojanas.
-These stupas will be made of gold, silver, lapis lazuli, mother-of-pearl, agate, pearl and coral which all together are the seven precious materials.
-Afterwards all these stupas will be adorned with a profusion of flowers, strings of precious beads, perfume, ointments, sweet-smelling and variously coloured powders, incense, painted canopies and large tubular banners which will all serve as further reverence to these monuments.
-Having achieved all this, he will then make further offerings to another twenty thousand Buddhas and at the same time having completed all the practices of the bodhisattva path, he will indeed attain the fruition of Buddhahood.
-His name will be the Tathâgata the Rich Golden Shine of the Sands of the Jambu River, who will be worthy of offerings and universally enlightened, whose knowledge and conduct are perfect, completely free from the cycle of living and dying, yet still with a complete understanding of the realms of existence, lord supreme, the master who brings the passions and delusions of sentient beings into harmonious control, teacher of humankind and the devas, the Buddha who is the World Honoured One.
+There and then the World Honoured One said to the assembly of monks (biku, bikshu, shrāmanera): I will now tell you that this Kasennen (Kātyāyana), in ages to come, after reverently having made offerings to eighty thousand myriads of Buddhas, venerating and paying homage to them, after all these Buddhas have entered into the extinction of nirvana, will build a stupa dedicated to each Buddha, which will be of an equal height and width of a thousand yojanas and each covering an area of five thousand yojanas.
+These stupas will be made of gold, silver, lapis lazuli, mother-of-pearl, agate, pearl, and coral, which all together are the seven precious materials.
+Afterwards, all these stupas will be adorned with a profusion of flowers, strings of precious beads, perfume, ointments, sweet-smelling and variously coloured powders, incense, painted canopies, and large tubular banners, which will all serve as further reverence to these monuments.

 Thereupon the World Honoured One, wishing to reiterate the importance of what he had said, expressed it again in the form of a metric hymn.

-Now then all you monks (biku) listen single-mindedly.
+Now then all you monks (biku),

 What I have said just now

-is the real truth and in no way different from it.
+and in no way different from it.

-This disciple of mine Kasennen
+This disciple of mine Kasennen (Kātyāyana),

-who on account of all sorts of wonderful gifts
+on account of all sorts

 that he will offer to the Buddhas

-after their extinction into nirvana,
+after their extinction

 will erect stupas